 First, if you are taking the Challenge Exam, you are effectively cramming 3 already difficult exams into 1.
 So, candidates taking the traditional CIA exam have much less material to review at once, as they usually sit for one part at a time.
 Therefore, candidates can focus on a subset of the IIA’s CSOs (e.g., Part 1), which may allow them to achieve higher scores.

-Also, if Challenge Exam candidates are only utilizing high-level materials to study, it makes more sense why the traditional CIA exam has higher pass rates.
+Also, if Challenge Exam candidates only utilize high-level materials to study, it makes more sense why the traditional CIA exam has higher pass rates.
 In contrast to the Challenge Exam, traditional CIA exam candidates often supply their own study materials.
 That is, they frequently do rely on limited guidance and resources.

 If you move forward with the ACCA CIA Challenge Exam Package, you’ll receive 1,000 practice questions.
 However, traditional CIA candidates study upwards of 3,000 or 4,000 practice questions.
 So given that the Challenge Exam is essentially testing the content traditional CIA candidates face, relying on 1,000 questions instead of 3,000+ questions likely adds to the low pass rates.

 As a member of ACCA or another qualified accounting body, you have a unique and wonderful opportunity to earn the prestigious CIA certification in a fast and cost-effective manner.
 Besides, the CIA certification offers immense benefits.
 So I encourage you to take advantage of the IIA’s offer before time runs out.

 Or, if you don’t qualify for the CIA Challenge Exam, you can still earn the CIA certification by taking the regular CIA exam.
 And you can learn everything you need to know to do so by signing up for my free CIA e-course.